 Please use the PayPal link below to make your tax deductible donation to the Pacific Battleship Center (PBC).

 NEPM was the Iowa’s call sign from her initial commissioning in 1943 until her final decommissioning in 1990.
 In 2002, it was assigned to the USCGC Heron.
 In 2016, through efforts by Bob, WB6SLC, the battleship was able to have the call sign reassigned.
 The USCGC Heron now has NHRN.
-The Iowa is one of the only US museum ships that has it’s original military call sign assigned.
+The Iowa is one of the few US museum ships that has it’s original military call sign assigned.

 NI6BB’s Home